Muzammal-Naseer/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I received my Ph.D. degree from Australian National University, Australia in 2020.
+I received my Ph.D. degree from the Australian National University, Australia in 2020.
 My thesis was “Novel Concepts and Designs for Adversarial Attacks and Defenses”.
-I am a research scientist at MBZUAI, UAE.
+I am an assistant professor in the computer science department of the College of Computing and Mathematical Sciences at Khalifa University.

 My research interests are robust visual perception by understanding and explaining AI behavior through adversarial machine learning, temporal perception, representation learning (self-supervision, self-distillation, self-critique), and configuring the role of large language models (LLMs) in building visual AI systems.